 They are co-founders of Genenta and part of the SAB - Scientific Advisory Board, with Dr. Naldini as Chairman, and Dr. Gentner as a member.
-Dr. Naldini has an advisory agreement approved by the Board of Directors and performs the pre-clinical studies for Genenta.
-In particular, the pre-clinical experiments are in solid tumor indications.
+Dr. Naldini has an advisory agreement approved by the Board of Directors and performs the preclinical studies for Genenta.
+In particular, the preclinical experiments are in solid tumor indications.
 The last agreement with Dr. Naldini is still in effect and was signed on December 12, 2019.
-In 2020 and 2019, Dr. Naldini's compensation amounted to €56,250 and €55,500, respectively.
-Dr. Gentner, like Dr. Naldini, oversees pre-clinical research related to the platform technology.
-In addition, he analyzes clinical biological data.
+In the 2019 fiscal year, Dr. Naldini's compensation amounted to €8,750 each quarter and a year-end bonus of €20,500 which was approved by the Company's Board of Directors.
+Dr. Gentner, like Dr. Naldini, oversees preclinical research related to the platform technology.
+In addition , he analyzes clinical biological data.
 The last agreement with Dr. Gentner, which is still in force, was signed on October 26, 2017.
-In 2020 and 2019, Dr. Gentner's compensation was €18,750 and €44,350, respectively.
+In the 2019 fiscal year, Dr. Gentner's compensation was €7,800 each quarter and a year-end bonus of €13,150 as approved by the Company's Board of Directors.
+No amounts were owed at the year end.
+In 2019, the Company granted options on 1,000 class B quotas to Dr. Russo, of which 400 were exercised and converted to class B quotas in the year; the remaining 600 are outstanding and will vest over the next two years.
+The fair value of the options based on the Company's valuation was €1,084 per quota B.